 Just like energy-efficient washing machines, modern eco-friendly dishwashers allow you to set different temperatures and times.
 Evidently, most appliances run a regular cycle of 3 to 4 hours, but some of them allow you more fine-tuning in this regard.
 You can set the water temperature on a lower level if you also use the sanitization cycle, or you can pump it up if you let the dishes air dry.
 Similarly, you can use a 1-hour short and fast washing period if you need clean dishes in a blink of an eye, and they just need quick cleaning.

 The idea here is to return to the manual and find the best settings that serve your needs.
 There is no shame in wanting to save water, energy, and money when you wash a few coffee cups or when you want to clean a day’s worth of dishes.

 If you want to improve your home with eco-friendly appliances, dishwashers should be on your short list of priorities, together with smart water faucets and even water filters.
+Another excellent solution for efficient water management and savings is the Bluebot smart water meter, a device that helps track your home’s water consumption, detect leaks, and can contribute to substantial water and cost savings over time.
 According to the American Council for Energy-Efficient Economy data, washing dishes by hand takes a more significant toll on the environment (and your budget) in comparison to the modern dishwasher.